mtliendo/appsync-notifier/frictionlog.md

 I also forgot to add in cfnOutput values so that I can quickly build my frontend.

 I made the changes are redeployed.

+Actually, everything can be test from the AppSync console.
+Gonna test there.